guravtanvi/IMDB-Data-Warehouse-Management-and-Business-Intelligence/README.md

-# IMDB-Data-Warehouse-Management-and-Business-Intelligence

-Approach followed while implementing this project:
+# Approach followed while implementing this project:

  - Ingest initial set of tsv or csv files into staging tables
  - Designed and loaded dimensional model for above data